Blepharoplasty has become one of the most requested facial cosmetic procedures, surpassing even facelift and rhinoplasty in popularity.

-Immediate post-operative complications occur immediately after the surgery when the patient is in the initial recovery stage, and may include bleeding or a reaction to medication.
-These complications need to be handled immediately by the surgeon who performed the operation.
+Immediate post-operative complications occur immediately after the surgery when the patient is in the initial recovery stage and may include bleeding or a reaction to the medication.
+These complications need to be handled immediately by the surgeon who operated.

 Early post-operative complications in blepharoplasty occur once the patient has been discharged.
 These appear almost immediately after the person returns to a normal routine.
 They can include bleeding, a reaction to medication and infection.
 They can be corrected by contacting the doctor immediately.

-Late post-operative complications associated with blepharoplasty may occur when the patient fails to take proper care after the surgery, as a result of the surgical technique used or the patient’s body’s response to the healing process.
+Late post-operative complications associated with blepharoplasty may occur when the patient fails to take proper care after the surgery due to the surgical technique used or the patient’s body’s response to the healing process.

 Complications in the upper eyelid include asymmetry, scarring, hollowing, inability to close the eyes and dry eyes.
 In the lower eyelid complications include asymmetry, residual fat bags and lower lid retraction.
 Most of these complications are minor and can easily be corrected.
 However some, for example, lower lid retraction, require complex revision surgery with the use of graft material and reconstructive techniques.